Right now… during the hot summer months.

 By the way, I’m not talking about raw dehydrated foods, and raw flax crackers, and raw kale that has been dried into chips and coated with various “cheese-like” substances.

-I’m talking about raw fruits and vegetables that are cool to the touch and still dripping with moistness.
+I’m talking about raw fruits and vegetables that are cool to the touch and dripping with moistness.

 Think about a ripe summer peach, or slicing into a cool cucumber.
+That’s the kind of raw foods I’m talking about.

 Plain and simple: the energy of raw fruits and vegetables is cooling and cleansing.